Santiago

 Notable People Named Santiago

-Santiago Calatrava Valls is a renowned Spanish architect, structural engineer, sculptor, and painter known for his innovative designs, including bridges, railway stations, stadiums, and museums, with notable works such as the Olympic Sports Complex of Athens, the Milwaukee Art Museum, and the World Trade Center Transportation Hub in New York City.
+Santiago Calatrava is a Spanish and Swiss architect and engineer renowned for organic, sculptural designs like the Milwaukee Art Museum, Turning Torso, and the World Trade Center Transportation Hub in New York City.

-Santiago Solari - Santiago Hernán Solari Poggio is an Argentine professional football manager and former player known for his career as a left midfielder.
+Santiago Hernan Solari Poggio is an Argentine football manager and former left midfielder.

-Santiago Segura Silva is a versatile Spanish filmmaker, actor, television presenter, voice actor, and comic book writer, known for his work in the entertainment industry.
+Santiago Segura Silva is a Spanish filmmaker and actor who has also worked as a television presenter, voice actor, and comic book writer, and collects original comic books.

-Santiago Urrutia Lausarot is a Uruguayan racing driver who competes in the World Touring Car Cup for Cyan Performance Lynk & Co and was the 2015 Pro Mazda series champion.
+Santiago Urrutia is a Uruguayan racing driver now in the World Touring Car Cup with Cyan Performance Lynk and Co, a former Indy Lights competitor and the 2015 Pro Mazda champion.

-Santiago Lange - Santiago Raúl Lange is an Argentine Olympic sailor and naval architect.
+Santiago Raul Lange Roberti is an Argentine Olympic sailor and a naval architect.

-Santiago Cohen is a versatile artist known for his work as a cartoonist, animator, illustrator, and fine artist, with a background in Communications design from the Metropolitan University in Mexico and an MFA from Pratt Institute.
+Santiago Cohen is a cartoonist, animator, illustrator, and fine artist based in Jersey City, New Jersey, who studied communications design at the Metropolitan University in Mexico and earned an MFA from Pratt Institute.

-Santiago García Botta is an Argentine rugby union player known for his position as a prop.
+Santiago Garcia Botta is an Argentine rugby union prop.

-Santiago Rodríguez Masagó, also known as Santiago Rodríguez, was a Dominican military leader who opposed the annexation of the Dominican Republic to Spain and played a key role in the Dominican Restoration War.
+Santiago Rodríguez Masagó, known as Santiago Rodríguez or Chago, was a Dominican military leader who helped initiate the Grito del Capotillo, igniting the Dominican Restoration War.

-Santiago Bonavía (1695–1759) was an influential Italian architect and painter known for his work in 18th century Spain.
+Santiago Bonavía - Santiago Bonavia was an Italian architect and painter active in 18th century Spain.

 Miranda Richardson